 5. Change air filters

 This seems simple, yet it is something neglected by so many homeowners.
 Your furnace and air conditioner (and HVAC system) contain air filters.
 These filters catch dust and other particles before they enter the machinery, allowing them to function optimally.
 But dirty filters can hinder air intake, forcing the appliance to work harder — therefore consuming more energy.
 By cleaning or changing filters once a month, homeowners can ensure that their heating and cooling appliances are functioning optimally.
+If you have a problem with your A/C hiring an electrical contractors Brisbane can help you.

 Joe Pawlikowski writes, edits, and consults for blogs.
 His longest-running project is Prepaid Reviews, which covers prepaid cell phones and service.